-- a In an election year, the annual meeting of the Council shall be held on or within 14 days following the day on which the councillors elected take office. - b In a year which is not an election year, the annual meeting of the Council shall be held on such day in May as the Council decides. - c If no other time is fixed, the annual meeting of the Council shall take place at 6:30pm. - d In addition to the annual meeting of the Council, at least five other ordinary meetings shall be held in each year on such dates as the Council decides.
-Meetings shall be held on the 2nd Tuesday of the month, bi-monthly with meetings held in May, Jul, Sep, Nov, Jan, with no meeting held in the other months.
-The reason for this frequency is due to the requirement to agree the annual budget and set a precept in January and the legal requirement for an Annual meeting in May.
+- a In an election year, the annual meeting of the Council shall be held on or within 14 days following the day on which the councillors elected take office. - b In a year which is not an election year, the annual meeting of the Council shall be held on such day in May as the Council decides. - c If no other time is fixed, the annual meeting of the Council shall take place at 7pm. - d In addition to the annual meeting of the Council, at least three other ordinary meetings shall be held in each year on such dates as the Council decides.
+Meetings shall be held on the 2nd Tuesday of each month, with the exception of January and August, when no meeting will be held.
 All ordinary meetings shall commence at 7pm.
-The Annual Parish Meeting shall be held in April commencing at 6:00pm, prior to the Ordinary Council Meeting.
+The Annual Parish Meeting shall be held in April commencing at 6:30pm, prior to the Ordinary Council Meeting.
 The Annual Parish Council Meeting shall be held in May commencing at 6:30pm prior to the Ordinary Council Meeting. - e The first business conducted at the annual meeting of the Council shall be the election of the Chairman and Vice-Chairman (if there is one) of the Council. - f The Chairman of the Council, unless he has resigned or becomes disqualified, shall continue in office and preside at the annual meeting until his successor is elected at the next annual meeting of the Council. - g The Vice-Chairman of the Council, if there is one, unless he resigns or becomes disqualified, shall hold office until immediately after the election of the Chairman of the Council at the next annual meeting of the Council.